ota-meshi/eslint-plugin-astro/README.md

 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench :wrench: below.
 The rules with the following star :star: are included in the `plugin:astro/recommended` configs.

+> Doesn't the rule you want exist?
+[Share your idea of that rule with us](https://github.com/ota-meshi/eslint-plugin-astro/issues/new?template=new_rule_request.yml).

 <!--RULES_TABLE_START-->

 ## Possible Errors